-There can be no assurance that: the Company will be successful in achieving the results as set out in its operating plan or generate sufficient cash flows from operations to meet its obligations as they come due throughout 2019; the Company will complete the execution of other strategic alternatives; the Company will meet conditions established by lenders in the amended agreements; or that the lenders will continue to amend the Credit Facilities to mitigate any future breaches of covenants.
+There can be no assurance that: the Company will be successful in achieving the results as set out in its operating plan or generate sufficient cash flows from operations to meet its obligations as they come due throughout 2019; the Company will complete the execution of its strategic alternatives, including the Private Placement; the Company will meet conditions established by its lenders in the credit agreements; or that the lenders will continue to amend the Credit Facilities to mitigate any future breaches of covenants.
 The Company's ability to continue as a going concern materially affects the measurement of many amounts related to the Company in the consolidated financial statements.
 These measurements could be materially different than currently presented.